tessamcdonnel/STAT-217-R-Course/chapter3.md

 - there are 9 variables in the data set
 - there are 20,000 subjects
-- this data set is already in your workspace so if you type `cdc` into your console, the data will come up in the output
+- `cdc` is already in your workspace

 *** =instructions